Getting Here & Getting Around

 Getting Around Oklahoma City

 Visitors to OKC have a convenient new way to move around downtown.
 The Oklahoma City Streetcar, with beautiful green, blue and pink cars, connect visitors to hotels, dining and attractions throughout Downtown, Bricktown, Automobile Alley and Midtown.
 Seven cars run on two loops, with varying schedules six days a week.
 With 22 platforms on the 4.7-mile loop, passengers only need to walk a couple blocks to find a platform.
-Click here to learn more!
+View the Streetcar map here and plan your next ride with our guide!

 Taxis are available at downtown hotels and the Transportation Plaza at Will Rogers World Airport.
 The plaza can be accessed from baggage claim on the lower level of the terminal.
 Average fare from Will Rogers World Airport to downtown Oklahoma City is $25.